MA, PLPC, NCC

-Stephen has been involved in providing mental health-related care and services for the past 10 years.
-In his career, Stephen has worked as a victim advocate and crisis responder for those impacted by violent or sexual crime.
-He has experience with helping clients overcome substance use and other addictive behaviors.
+Stephen has been involved in providing mental health-related care and services for more than 10 years.
+In his career, Stephen has worked as a victim advocate and crisis responder for those impacted by violent or sexual crime and has experience with helping clients overcome substance use and other addictive behaviors.
 He is very familiar with various recovery programs and has 20+ years of personal sobriety.

-Stephen has experience helping clients and their loved ones come to terms with difficult medical diagnosis.
-He has unique knowledge and experience in helping those impacted by HIV/AIDS disease.
-He is involved in the LGBTQIA+ community and enjoys working with a diverse group of clients.
+Stephen has unique knowledge and experience in helping clients and their loved ones who are impacted by HIV/AIDS disease and has specialized experience working within the Ryan White program.
+He is involved in the LGBTQIA+ community and enjoys working with clients from diverse backgrounds.
 Additionally, Stephen is a proud veteran and enjoys working with fellow vets and first responders.

-My personal philosophy toward life is each of us needs help dealing with stresses at times.
-Whether you are struggling with anxiety, depression, LGBTQIA+ issues, trauma, loss, or finding it tough to accept a new medical diagnosis, I am eager to help.
-If you are struggling with life changes related to career, divorce, death, relationships, gender and sexual identity, or other unique issues, it is my goal to listen with empathy and compassion to your individual circumstance with the ultimate hope of helping everyone find greater peace, strength, balance, and joy in life.
+My personal philosophy toward life and counseling is each of us needs help dealing with stresses at times.
+Whether you are struggling with concerns related to anxiety, depression, LGBTQIA+ identity, trauma, loss, finding it tough to accept a new medical diagnosis, or other unique issues, I am eager to help.
+It is always my goal to listen with empathy and compassion to your individual circumstance with the ultimate hope of helping everyone find greater peace, strength, balance, and joy in life.

-I use a combination of evidence-based therapeutic practices, which includes Mindfulness-based, Cognitive-Behavioral, Motivational Interviewing, Gestalt experiential technique, and other approaches based on the client’s goals for the therapeutic relationship and setting.
-I offer both in-person sessions and video/telehealth sessions.
+I use a combination of evidence-based therapeutic practices, which includes Cognitive-Behavioral (CBT), Dialectical Behavior Therapy (DBT), Gestalt Experiential Technique, Mindfulness-based, Eye Movement Desensitization and Reprocessing (EMDR), and other approaches based on the client’s goals for the therapeutic relationship and setting.
+I offer both video/telehealth and in-person sessions, but only on weekends at this time.

 9 AM to 5 PM